robinhood-unofficial/pyrh/README.md

 # Robinhood

+DEPRECATED!
+This API is no longer suitable for fully-autonomous trading strategies.
+Robinhood has required a 2FA.
+This API can be run from the console, where the user will have to input an SMS code sent to their phone.
+After logging in, the SMS code expires after 24 hours.

 [![Join the chat at https://gitter.im/J-Robinhood/Lobby](https://badges.gitter.im/J-Robinhood/Lobby.svg)](https://gitter.im/J-Robinhood/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 Python Framework to make trades with Robinhood Private API.
 See this [blog post](https://medium.com/@rohanpai25/reversing-robinhood-free-accessible-automated-stock-trading-f40fba1e7d8b).